-The 31 March 2013 triennial valuation of the Fund recognised an estimated deficit of £365m with corresponding funding level of 72% compared to the last valuation (31 March 2010) which recognised estimated deficit of £305m with corresponding funding level of 71%.
+This report illustrate as at 31 March 2015 the funding level has increased to 73.8% with corresponding deficit of £396m, from the funding level at the latest formal valuation of 71.8% with corresponding estimated deficit £365m.
+This was largely as a result of asset performance being better than expected.
+This has been offset by a decrease in the discount rate as the liability of the Fund grew from £1,293m as at 31 March 2013 triennial valuation to £1,514m as at 31 March 2015.
 Although equities have rebounded; bond yields are at record lows potentially raising the valuation of the Fund's liabilities.
 However, it is worth noting that the Council is a long term investor and has a relatively secure long term income stream.
 Therefore, the Fund should be able to alter strategy that enables it to ride out periods of market underperformance and should not have to crystallise losses during market downturns.

-The Fund has seen significant positive movement in the year benefiting from continued recovery in the financial markets, especially equities.
-The overall value of the portfolio of assets grew 8.5% in 2013/14 outperforming benchmark by 1.7%.
+The Fund has seen continued growth in assets over the year benefiting from continued buoyant and booming of the financial markets, especially equities.
+The overall value of the portfolio of assets grew by 11.8% in 2014/15 outperforming benchmark by 0.4%.
 This performance is reflective of average return on pension fund assets nationally and also average gains in financial markets.
-This year's performance follows on from good performances in 2012/13 and 2011/12 with average returns of 11% and 32% respectively.
 Markets continue to be volatile therefore the short to medium term outlook for the performance of the Fund remains uncertain.